Full time students and benefits - How much Universal Credit will I get?

 Hassan’s Universal Credit will be calculated based on income of £428.6 a month from 8 September 2019 to April 2020.

-The Department for Work and Pensions (DWP) will not usually give detailed information on how your student income has been calculated, and this is a complicated area where the DWP makes mistakes.
+The Government department that is responsible for employment and welfare.
+See full definition will not usually give detailed information on how your student income has been calculated, and this is a complicated area where the DWP makes mistakes.
 If you are getting student income and Universal Credit, it would be a good idea to get help from an adviser to see how much should be deducted from your Universal Credit.

 Updated: January 2023